 - Also, each piece of jewelry has a very explanatory picture that shows exactly how it looks.
 This is very helpful for those intricate pieces of jewelry where you aren’t able to see all the details.
 A small element, but it can be very helpful for the wavering customers.

-- Minimal, one page website that focuses on delivering a very smooth experience for its customers.
+- They had a minimal one-page design but now have few dedicated pages that focus on delivering a very smooth experience for customers.

-- Gorgeous product photography for something that is usually considered not too glamorous: the diaper bag.
+- Gorgeous product photography for something that is usually considered not too glamorous: for example, diaper bags.

-- Even a FAQ page can look good and this site stands proof.
-Instead of the plain text page we see on most stores, here we have text, images and a video, tackling areas like shipping and basic product features.
+- Even an FAQ page can look good and this site stands proof.
+Instead of the plain text page, we see in most stores, here we have text, images and a video, tackling areas like shipping and basic product features.

 - Because they sell a product – the Bellroy slim wallet – that fixes an issue, the one of bulging wallets, they have a page just for this, where visitors can use a slider and compare the Bellroy wallet with a regular one to see the actual difference between the two wallets.